-The District will continue relationships with community partners in support of this wellness policy's implementation.
+The District will [insert as appropriate to current and future efforts: develop, enhance, or continue] relationships with community partners in support of this wellness policy's implementation.
 Existing and new community partnerships will be evaluated to ensure they are consistent with this policy and its goals.